aehrc/redcap_pedigree_editor/README.md

 |Phenotype CodeSystem|http://snomed.info/sct                                 |http://snomed.info/sct                                 |
 |Phenotype ValueSet  |http://ga4gh.org/fhir/ValueSet/phenotype               |http://ga4gh.org/fhir/ValueSet/phenotype               |
 |--------------------|-------------------------------------------------------|-------------------------------------------------------|

+In version 0.3.2 a new action tag **@PEDIGREE** was added, this will use the terminology configured as the default terminology.
+The default terminology may be a custom set of terminology bindings.

 # Large Data Issues
 A redcap notes field can store up to 65K of character data.
 This should be fine if someone was typing a note, but with